 - Access to a deep and diverse pool of skilled labour, often complemented by high levels of technological/ knowledge transfer between firms, which helps bolster innovation.

-- Consequently improved accessibility has the potential to create new business and trading opportunities, and increased competition, which result in higher profitability for firms that are able to adapt to the new market conditions.
+- Consequently, improved accessibility has the potential to create new business and trading opportunities, and increased competition, which results in higher profitability for firms that are able to adapt to the new market conditions.
 While this increased competition is detrimental to the interests of some firms, which are unable to adapt or afford higher rents in highly accessible locations, the positive impacts have been shown to completely overshadow the negative impacts.

 Improved accessibility also helps to improve the quality of labour inputs available by increasing the stock of human capital (the value of knowledge and experience in the labour force).
 This benefit is afforded to workers and stems from their improved ability to match their skills with available job opportunities, and to move easily from job to job, thereby expanding their set of experiences.

 Greater access and mobility can address social exclusion, thereby contributing to higher levels of social cohesion and engagement.
 Often improved accessibility can act to alleviate disadvantage, and research has suggested that this can lead to improved engagement with employment and education opportunities, which in turn contributes to improved health and criminal justice outcomes.

 Perhaps most significantly, a new public transport network significantly bolsters the employment and service access opportunities available to those who cannot drive.
 Not only does this enhance social equity, but it also helps to build solidarity with previously disengaged and/ or disadvantaged community members.

 Investments in public transport have the potential to alter user behaviours (as discussed above), leading to less vehicle kilometres travelled and modal shifts in favour of public transport.
 This reduces greenhouse gas emissions, other pollutants, noise and waste.